Life and Times of Frederick Douglass: Chapters 1–4

 Douglass begins by describing his earliest childhood memories of living with his grandparents, Betsy and Isaac Bailey, until he was seven or eight years old.
 He was born enslaved in Talbot County on the Eastern Shore of Maryland.
 Douglass discusses how his grandmother was treated better than other Black people in the area.
-Douglass claims to know little about his parentage as his mother was rarely able to see him as a "hired out" enslaved worker, and he is unsure of his father's identity.
-He recalls learning he was enslaved when forced to leave his grandparents' cabin to live on the Lloyd plantation.
+Douglass claims to know little about his parentage, as his mother was rarely able to see him as a "hired out" enslaved worker, and he is unsure of his father's identity.
+He recalls learning that he was enslaved when forced to leave his grandparents' cabin to live on the Lloyd plantation.
 Douglass details the cruelty he witnessed and experienced while living at the Lloyd plantation.

 Chapters 5–8

 Douglass details several cruel interactions he witnessed between Captain Anthony and slaves at the plantation.
 He is particularly descriptive of the Captain's interactions with enslaved women who had no control over what happened to them.
 Rape is described as a constant occurrence in an enslaved woman's life.
-In chapter seven, Douglass describes Colonel Loyds's life and house, which is contrasted with the horrors of slavery.
-He also describes the peculiar characteristics of overseers at the plantation, including Austin Gore - Mr. Hopkins's succeeder.
-Douglass also details how slaves were murdered by their overseers, such as Bill Denby, who Gore shot.
+In chapter seven, Douglass describes Colonel Lloyd's life and house, which he contrasts with the horrors of slavery.
+He also describes the peculiar characteristics of overseers at the plantation, including Austin Gore, Mr. Hopkins's successor.
+Douglass also details how slaves were murdered by their overseers, such as Bill Denby, whom Gore shot.
 The overseer received no punishment from his superiors.

 Chapters 9–13

-Douglass befriends two white people from the Colonel's family - Lucretia (Captain Anthony's daughter and Captain Thomas Auld's wife) and Daniel Lloyd (Colonel Lloyd's youngest son).
+Douglass befriends two white people from the Colonel's family: Lucretia (Captain Anthony's daughter and Captain Thomas Auld's wife) and Daniel Lloyd (Colonel Lloyd's youngest son).
 Lucretia informs Douglass that he will be sent to live with Mr. Hugh Auld.
 His move to Baltimore, Maryland, is described as a turning point in Douglass's life.
-Douglass highlights how Baltimore was brutal in slaveholding practices despite its proximity to a free state.
+Douglass highlights how Baltimore was brutal in its slaveholding practices despite its proximity to a free state.
 Mrs. Auld and Douglass form a connection, and she gives him lessons on reading and writing.
-However, when Mr. Auld discovers his wife is teaching Douglass, he forbids her to do so.
+However, when Mr. Auld discovers this, he forbids her to continue the lessons.
 At this point, Douglass understands how knowledge is connected to freedom.
-Without Mrs. Auld's lessons, Douglass searches for different ways to educate himself, such as carrying a spell book and purchasing The Colombian Orator.
-With the acquisition of knowledge, Douglass begins an inner debate on the moralities of slavery.
+Without Mrs. Auld's lessons, Douglass searches for different ways to educate himself, such as carrying a spelling book and purchasing The Colombian Orator.
+With the acquisition of knowledge, Douglass examines the morality of slavery.
 Charles Lawson, a Black man who resides near the Aulds, encourages Douglass to focus on Christianity.
-With Captain Anthony's death and all of his property, including slaves, was divided between his two children – Andrew and Lucretia.
+With Captain Anthony's death, all of his property, including his slaves, was divided between his children Andrew and Lucretia.
 Douglass becomes Lucretia and Captain Thomas Auld's property after the division.
 Douglass is taken from Baltimore after Lucretia's death.